Lobscouse

-Lobscouse is a thick stew made of meat and potatoes common to multiple Northern European maritime countries.
+Lobscouse, often shortened in some regions to scouse or lobby, is a stew made of meat, potatoes and vegetables common to multiple Northern European maritime countries under similar names.

-It is particularly well known in a nautical context in the age of sail, when a long voyage might require the sailors to eat and drink whatever limited rations were available.
-Numerous maritime memoirs and naval logbooks refer to the dish, and such fiction as Patrick O'Brian's Aubrey and Maturin adventure series.
+It is particularly well known in a nautical context in the Age of Sail, when a long voyage might require the sailors to eat and drink whatever limited rations were available.
+Numerous maritime memoirs and naval logbooks refer to the dish, as well as fiction such as Patrick O'Brian's nautical historical novels Aubrey and Maturin.